tobijegede/jegede-portfolio/part3.md

-# Accessing My Final Project on Shorthand:
+## Accessing My Final Project on Shorthand:

 To access my final website, please click [HERE](https://carnegiemellon.shorthandstories.com/don-t-donate-to-your-alma-mater-an-exploration-of-university-endowments/index.html).

-# Audience for Project
+## Audience for Project

 I envisioned my audience to be recent college grads from American universities.
 In reflecting my on my final project, I think that my message is probably most relevant to individuals who attended universities whose endowments were greater than the national average.
 This is because for universities that are historicall *under-funded* they may be less likely to have the capacity to divest from fossil fuels without harming their bottom line.
 This is likely less of the case at wealthier universities who are flush with cash.
 Furthermore, in my initial articulation of my audience, I did not specify that I was primarily interested in reaching *American* university graduates because the funding systems for international universities is typically different.
 I'm not sure how relevant university endowments are for non-American university graduates.
 This audience selection informed my decisions about my "hook" for my presentation, where I highlihed how my unialama mater frequently contacts me which is something I thought at least some of my audience during my presentation would be able to relate to.
 This audience selection also framed my call to action, as I tried to narrow my focus to something that individual people could do to make a change, rather than relying on systemic changes like lobbying for Congress to tax university endowments across the board, as my primary call to action.

-# Major Changes From Part 2
+## Major Changes From Part 2

 The key changes that I made from Part 2 to Part 3 of my project were the following:
 - Added a consistent color scheme -- used blue for headers and a gray color for the
 - Eliminated the "Median Income" Comparsion Section And Used a Different "So What" Motivation for University Endowments
-- Made my call to action
+- Made my call to action more individual and connect better to existing work that is being done.
+- Edited the comparsions chart to be a series of infographics instead
+- Added leading text throughout the website to direct the user to my key points

 In reference to my first key change, I had initially decided to use a bolded, red color for the critical points that I wanted to highlight in my story.
 However, after consultation with my user research subjects, the majority of them noted that the red color seemed to blur to them and make it hard to read what was on the screen.
 This informed my decision to use a dull orange color instead of a red color.
 I also used color differences to make a more distinct break between the headers on my website and the informaton.
 I made all of my headers consist of white on a blue background for logical consistency

-Fix the colored, bolded parts of the endowment definition and other callouts throughout the storyboard to a dark orange or other non-red color to make the callouts easier to read.
-Fix the map by either eliminating it or selecting a clearer reference/comparison point.
-Also, add a clearer title to the map.
-Include links to articles by news organizations showing how endowments are spent/invested OR highlight that this information is typically not disclosed.
-This was a common critique among the interviewees and so there needs to be some anticipation of this question and some kind of answer provided for the reader, even if it is just that such detailed information does not exist.
-Find potential non-profits or other examples of organizations that readers can donate to instead of giving money to their alma maters.
-In the GDP comparison table, add a label inside of each of the mini bar charts.
-Also, add additional countries for comparison.
-Finally, add a comprehensive title to this table.
-OR Change the GDP comparison table to a series of infographics instead of a table.
-Make the titles for the graphics story points instead of basic descriptions to better highlight the main point of each of the visualizations.
-Adjust the color scheme to potentially use a white background instead of a blue background.
-Reduce the number of calls to action and strengthen the remaining calls to action with a direct link to articles or actual nonprofit organization doing positive work.
-Add “leading text” throughout the website to more explicitly direct the reader through the main points you want to get across.
-Add an additional section about how endowment money is spent OR invested.
-Using the angle of divestment could be a stronger way of showing how large endowments are bad.
-Remove the log/linear option from the grid of charts beacuse it’s unclear what additional value is provided by giving the “Log” option.